Chicken Pad Thai. Delicious bouncy rice noodles stir fried in a sweet, tangy, savory sauce with juicy chicken, eggs, tofu and fresh vegetables.

 - 115 grams dried thin flat rice noodles

 - 180 grams boneless skinless chicken thighs sliced thinly

 - ½ cup garlic chives chopped into 2 inch length

 - 2 garlic cloves roughly minced

-- 2 tbsp avocado oil or any neutral tasting oil
+- 2 tablespoon avocado oil or any neutral tasting oil

 - ¼ cup water or as needed

 - 3 tablespoon palm sugar (or sub with brown sugar)

 - 1 lime sliced into wedges